 Aluminum profiles are produced by pushing aluminum billets through a metal die to get the standard or custom shapes.
-We can produce extruded profiles with the weight per meter ranging from 0.10 Kg up to 50 Kg, the largest circle size is up to 650mm.
+We can produce extruded profiles with the weight per meter ranging from 0.10 Kg up to 50 Kg, the largest circle size is up to 650mm for industrial applications.
 With in-house surface finish processing capabilities, all of our aluminum profiles can be produced in mill finish, anodized or powder coated in desired colors.

 Extruding aluminum is our specialty, we try to help our clients build their products from start to finish.
 To ensure the right alloy and profile shape design is selected, our engineer team is able to help our clients design their aluminum profiles from the early stages when it is necessary.
-An excellent design on aluminum shape will lead to cost effective product and constant good quality.
+An excellent designed aluminum extrusion profile shape will lead to cost effective product and constant good quality.

 Know More about Aluminum Profiles and The Process